richarah/dorothy/README.md

 # Dorothy
-Dorothy (named after the protagonist of Frank Baum's Oz novels) is a Docker image for running the Oz Programming Interface out-of-the-box.
+Dorothy (named after the protagonist of Frank Baum's Oz novels) is a Docker image for running the Oz Programming Interface within a containerised runtime environment.

 # Setup
 When building for architectures other than the default `x64`, please set the `ARCH` environment variable to suit your machine's architecture, else the software may not work as intended.